Agriculture: Pear Pest Management Guidelines

 Kasumin high (24) 5 5 1 0

-2 These materials show some efficacy and should be used in mixtures with antibiotics as a component of resistance management programs.
-Captan is registered on apples, whereas Dithane is registered on apples and pears.
+2 These fungicides show some efficacy and should be used in mixtures with antibiotics as a component of resistance management programs.

 3 Though copper may be effective for scab and blight control under low disease pressure, copper products may cause fruit scarring or russeting.

-4 Plant growth regulators (PGR) such as prohexadione calcium (Apogee) can be used in an integrated approach to reduce host susceptibility but do not have antibiotic activity against fire blight.
+4 Plant growth regulators (PGR) such as prohexadione calcium (Apogee) can be used in an integrated approach to reduce host susceptibility but do not have direct activity against fire blight.

 5 Acibenzolar-S-methyl (FRAC P 01) is a host plant defense or systemic acquired resistance (SAR) inducer known to stimulate the salicylic acid pathway.

-Acknowledgment: Adaskaveg et al., 2022.
+Acknowledgment: Adaskaveg et al., 2025.
 Fungicides, Bactericides, Biocontrols, and Natural Products for Deciduous Tree Fruit and Nut, Citrus, Strawberry, and Vine Crops in California.
-(PDF)

 Feedback